-Below are simply my notes on installing Ubuntu 16.04 “Xenial” on a Macbook Air as I couldn’t find one clear and/or up-to-date source.
+Below are simply my notes on installing Ubuntu 16.04 Xenial on a Macbook Air as I couldn’t find one clear or up-to-date source.
 My Macbook is a mid-2011 (4,2) so your mileage may vary if you have a different model.

 NB: If you try to follow these instructions you do so at your own risk; I make no guarantees that these instructions work or even that they won’t brick your Macbook.